XPeng Unveils “Game-Changer” P5 Sedan With Automotive-grade Lidar

 Following an autonomous driving expedition two weeks ago, XPeng concluded that the average frequency of human driver intervention was as low as 0.71 times per hundred kilometers with its NGP function.
 This means that the car would have been traveling in autonomous mode for 140 kilometers on average before a driver was forced to intervene.

-At the press launch, the company also announced an upgrade to its proprietary intelligent in-car operating system Xmart OS in the P5.
+At the press launch, the company also announced an upgrade to its proprietary intelligent in-car operating system, Xmart OS, in the P5.
 The latest Xmart OS 3.0 platform supports “full-scenario all-voice interaction” in its smart cockpit, which also features a 15.6-inch touch screen at the center console.